-You can view a few highlights from the previous (24th) sale while you wait for the 25th anniversary auction!
+You can view a few highlights from this sale while you wait for the 25th anniversary auction!

 Since 1989, many of the finest specialized collections of Mexico have been sold through Nicholas Follansbee auctions.
 These sales are not frequent, but they are always major events.
 The average sale offers over $200,000 worth of Mexican stamps, covers, group lots, philatelic books and historical documents, with lots appropriate for everyone from the novice to the most advanced specialist.
 The descriptions and presentation are crafted with care, knowledge and accuracy, and the catalogs are both handsomely produced and highly informative - the type that remains in the library for reference after the sale is long over.
 For me, philately is not "just business" - it is a passion.
 The same care is given to every aspect of the auction process.

 If you are not receiving Follansbee auction catalogues, request to be added to the mailing list.
 Don't miss the opportunity to participate.

 Suppose you have a major collection of Mexico and you're ready to sell.
 You could give it to a European auction company that will take a higher commission and a bigger bite out of the buying power of the participants (taxes, high buyer's premium, travel or agent expenses).
 You could give it to a big general auction house in the U.S. that knows or cares little about Mexico and will give it to hired help to process (with uneven results).
 You could sell it outright, but even assuming you know someone who's rich enough to buy the whole thing, who is going to give top dollar for anything other than the select items they actually want?
 The odds are heavily against a favorable outcome.
 You could sell off some of the better pieces - that's usually easier.
 But those are not only the ones that would probably bring record prices in an auction but they are also what will lend excitement to the whole collection and make its sale an event.

 Auction is your best option, and if you are going to auction your collection: